Bino26/Bin026_JS/Joke App/README.md

-Joke App is a is an web page that help you to random joke .
+Joke App is an web page that give  you to random joke .
+You will get another random joke by clicking on the main page .
 Here , it's the deployed link : https://joke-app26.netlify.app/